cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-video-conferencing-jitsi.md

 ## Conclusions

-In this guide, you’ve learned how to set up your own Jitsi Meet video conferencing server behind `traefik` as a reverse proxy.
+In this guide, you've learned how to set up your own Jitsi Meet video conferencing server behind `traefik` as a reverse proxy.
 By hosting your own instance, you can ensure that your video calls stay private and secure, giving you complete control over your data.